 Twenty members of the Chicago Symphony and Lyric Opera of Chicago orchestras are members of the faculty, which numbers 110.

 Casey helped elevate the image of the school through an expansion of the already active recording program for faculty and ensembles and through the creation of a noteworthy annual magazine, "Con Brio."
 Under his direction, the number of endowed scholarships grew from 14 to 50 and all undergraduate and graduate curricula for the school were revised.
 The school offers undergraduate and master's degrees in performance, music composition, music education and jazz studies; undergraduate degrees in sound recording technology and performing arts management; and a post-master's certificate in performance.

-He was a music education design consultant and a member of the board of directors for Harmonic Vision, Inc., a music education software company that produces software to foster musical learning for children.
-Casey led the design team that produced products that have garnered more than 50 awards and honors and are used by more than a million children.
+He led the design team and was a member of the board of directors for Harmonic Vision, Inc., a music education software company that produces software to foster musical learning for children and which has garnered more than 50 awards and honors and is used by more than a million children.

-He is currently on the Board of Grant Park Symphony, where he led the search team that engaged the new executive director, Paul Winberg.
-He also serves on the Board of the DePaul Art Museum, and is a member of the Steering Committee for DePaul’s next Strategic Plan.
+He is currently on the board of Grant Park Symphony, where he led the search team that engaged the new executive director, Paul Winberg.
+He also serves on the board of the DePaul Art Museum, and was a member of the Steering Committee for DePaul’s Strategic Plan.
 He has traveled the country for the National Association of Schools of Music (NASM) working with colleges and universities to obtain and renew their NASM credentials, and regularly presents at Council for Advancement and Support of Education (CASE) conferences on fundraising.